Iteo/architecture_linter/README.md

       banned:
         - *domainLayer
 ```
-With this configuration, if `repository` under `domain` folder have been imported to `persentationLayer` the lint would be displayed as `error`.
+With this configuration, if `repository` under `domain` folder has been imported to `persentationLayer` the lint would be displayed as `error`.

 ## CLI: